pereiramemo/BiG-MEx/README.md

-# ufBGCtoolbox
+# BiG-MEx
-ufBGCtoolbox: a tool for the mining of BGC domains and classes in metagenomic data.
+BiG-MEx: a tool for the mining of BGC domains and classes in metagenomic data.
 It consists of the following modules:
 1. run_bgc_dom_annot: fast identification of BGC protein domains.
 2. run_bgc_dom_div: BGC domain-specific diversity analysis.
 3. run_bgc_class_pred: BGC class relative count predictions.

 ## Installation

-ufBGCtoolbox consists of four docker images:
+BiG-MEx consists of four docker images:
 1. epereira/bgc_dom_annot
 2. epereira/bgc_dom_div
 3. epereira/bgc_dom_merge_div
 4. epereira/bgc_class_pred

-Before running ufBGCtoolbox it is necessary to install [docker](https://www.docker.com/).
+Before running BiG-MEx it is necessary to install [docker](https://www.docker.com/).

 Then just clone the GitHub repository:
 ```
-git clone git@github.com:pereiramemo/ufBGCtoolbox.git
+git clone git@github.com:pereiramemo/BiG-MEx.git
 ```

 All four images are in [dockerhub](https://hub.docker.com/).
 These will be downloaded automatically the first time you run the scripts.